BIGJRA/BIGJRA.github.io/reborn.md

 Here's the thing.
 This fight, generally speaking, isn't gonna be the worst thing in the world.
 It's a 6v6 and your opponent has a mostly frail team plus Umbreon and sort of Gothitelle.
 If that's all there was to say, I'd assume you'd be able to find a way through this one and that would be that.
 The problem is: *any Pokemon that are fainted at the end of this fight stay fainted for the next*, basically as if you use Full Restores on all living Pokemon and nothing more.
 And for the next fight, you'll really want as many Pokemon as you can take.

 So, with the goal of simply making sure that every one of your Pokemon stays alive?
 Weavile has a Focus Sash, meaning your lead for the whole gauntlet needs to be able to deal two hits of damage without dying (or switch).
 Mismagius is fast and if you make the mistake of letting it set up a Nasty Plot, there's a good chance it will claim a soul or two.
 Honchkrow is really nasty, with Sucker Punch allowing it to punish weakened Pokemon.
 Umbreon is annoyingly bulky, with Foul Play to hurt your physical attackers even more.
-Mega Absol is of course really strong and you're usually going to find yourself in a kill or be killed scenario with it.
+Mega Absol is really strong, and you're usually going to find yourself in a kill or be killed scenario with it.
 Finally there is Gothitelle... who has Shadow Tag and Calm Mind.
 Meaning if there's any Pokemon on your team the AI has realized it can beat by switching in Gothitelle at any time... that Pokemon is as good as dead!

 So now you see the challenge this seemingly simple 6v6 fight offers.
 If you think you can beat the next fight with 4-5 Pokemon alive, feel free to try if you are having a hard time with this one.
 There are some general tips I recommend to make it through this one with minimal casualties, however.
 For Weavile, Fake Out, multi-hit moves, and Sandstorm are all viable ways to break the sash, so setting up your gauntlet team with one of these first in your party will probably help.
 Honchkrow likes to come in on a weakened Pokemon, so try to anticipate Sucker Punch and either switch or set up further if you can.
 Keep in mind if you're faster than Honchkrow, other priority moves like Quick Attack will go before Sucker Punch.
 Make sure you're always ready for a Gothitelle switch in, or maybe learn exactly when the AI will try to switch it in so you can pivot to something that can knock it out.
 Speed control, either by superior stats, Tailwind, Trick Room, etc., will then be key to one-shotting Mismagius and Absol before they can get you.
 If you are able to 2HKO Umbreon, it won't be able to heal itself, so making sure you have either a physical attacker that can live some Foul Plays or a really strong special attacker are key.
 Even though you already have to plan for other fights with your team... keeping these tips in mind will help you overcome this obstacle, hopefully.